-"And the Word was made flesh and dwelt among us."
-John i.
-14.
+And the Word was made flesh and dwelt among us.

-No words could more plainly show that Christ was both God and man.
-Originally only Divine, He took upon Himself human nature and passed among men as only a common mortal, except at those times when His Divinity flashed through, as on the occasion of the cleansing of the temple or when His burning words of simple truth forced even His enemies to confess that "never man spake like this man."
+NO WORDS could more plainly show that Christ was both God and man.
+Originally only Divine, He took upon himself human nature and passed among men as only a common mortal, except at those times when His Divinity flashed through, as on the occasion of the cleansing of the temple or when His burning words of simple truth forced even His enemies to confess that:

+Never man spoke like this man.